Did you know?

 Most OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improvements in living conditions, public health interventions and progress in medical care.
 Life expectancy at birth in Portugal stands at almost 81 years, one year above the OECD average of 80 years.
 Life expectancy for women is 84 years, compared with 78 for men, in line with the OECD average gender gap.

-When asked, “How is your health in general?”, only 49% of people in Portugal reported to be in good health, much lower than the OECD average of 69%.
+When asked, “How is your health in general?”, only 50% of people in Portugal reported to be in good health, much lower than the OECD average of 69%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
-In Portugal, the average is 55% for men and 44% for women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
+In Portugal, the average is 55% for men and 45% for women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 65% of the top 20% of the adult population in Portugal rated their health as ‘good’ or ‘very good’, compared to about 39% for the bottom 20%.
+About 66% of adults with a disposable income in the top 20% in Portugal rated their health as ‘good’ or ‘very good’, compared to about 40% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance